muthelophindulo/Banking_system/README.md

 ## 🌟 Overview
 Ever wondered how the backend of a banking system works?
 As a banking enthusiast, I've created this project to explore the inner workings of financial systems.
-This is my personal journey to understand and experience what powers modern banking operations.
+This is my personal journey to understand and experience what powers modern banking operations i decided to name this project SecureBank because it is what most of us want when we bank with a specefic bank we want our money to be securely stored safely.

 ## ⚠️ Legal Notice
 This project is a **technical simulation** only.
 It does not: